gtatters/Thermimage/README.md

     ## [1] -192.7086

-compare to calculated value of -191.67 W/m2 - which is really close\!
+compare to calculated value of -191.67 W/m2 - which is really close!
 The difference lies in estimates of air kinematic viscosity used.
 Total area specific heat loss for the proximal area of the bill (Watts/m2)